- Our Farm

 We use a web-based sign-up program.
 With it, CSA members have online access to their own accounts, so you can check on your subscription, renew, make payments, and access your pick-up site directions.
 Once you sign up online you will have an account with a password that you can access anytime.

-- Our season is 36 weeks long and goes from mid-March to the week before Thanksgiving.
+- Our weekly season is 36 weeks long and goes from mid-March to the week before Thanksgiving.
+During the winter months we deliver every other week for a total of 43 boxes each year.
 We love it when people sign up in advance for the whole year, but we understand that it is easier for many people to budget it over the year.
-If you are making a one-time payment, we do ask that you pay for a minimum of 9 weeks at a time.
+If you are making a one-time payment, we do ask that you pay for a minimum of 10 weeks at a time.
 This keeps our administrative costs down and helps us to plant the right amount for the number of members we expect to have.

 - We have recently added the option for automatic payments.
 If you sign up for automatic payments by credit card or e-check, your credit card or bank account can be charged when your balance drops below the cost of the next week’s delivery.
 With this system members on a budget can pay on a monthly basis by choosing the 4 week payment plan.
-You can also choose automatic payment at 9-week intervals (or even 36 weeks if you wish).
+You can also choose automatic payment at 10-week or 21-week intervals (or even 43 weeks if you wish).

 - Due to the mild winters here in California we can keep growing through the winter.
 However, shorter days and cooler temperatures make things grow more slowly and winter rains can make harvesting more challenging.
-We therefore cut down to every other week deliveries through the winter to a limited number of pick-up sites.
+We therefore cut down to every other week deliveries through the winter.

 - There are now three ways to make payments: electronic check (bank to bank transfer) or credit card online, or check in the mail.
 (E-check is our preferred method for you to pay.
 The fees we pay for this are much lower than those for credit card payment.)